AGSQ11/incubator-pagespeed-ngx/docker/README.md

 $ docker run --name my-custom-nginx-pagespeed -v /host/path/nginx.conf:/etc/nginx/nginx.conf:ro -d pagespeed/nginx-pagespeed
 ```

-For information on the syntax of the nginx configuration files, see [the official documentation](http://nginx.org/en/docs/) (specifically the [Beginner's Guide](http://nginx.org/en/docs/beginners_guide.html#conf_structure)).
+For information on the syntax of the nginx configuration files, see [the official documentation](https://nginx.org/en/docs/) (specifically the [Beginner's Guide](https://nginx.org/en/docs/beginners_guide.html#conf_structure)).
 For pagespeed specific nginx config syntax, see [Beginner's guide](https://www.modpagespeed.com/doc/configuration) or a complete overview of [all pagespeed filters](https://www.ngxpagespeed.com/).
-For a quick start on pagespeed specific configuration see []
+For a quick start on pagespeed specific configuration see [our quick start guide](https://github.com/apache/incubator-pagespeed-ngx#how-to-use)

 If you wish to adapt the default configuration, use something like the following to copy it from a running nginx-pagespeed container: